fbpx

 Can I take out a green loan for a commercial vehicle purchase?

-Yes – there are lenders amongst our partners who can offer business operators purchasing green vehicles for commercial purposes a discount on rates and fees.
+Yes – there are lenders, including those partnered with Savvy, who can offer business operators a discount on rates and fees for eco-friendly vehicles.
 As such, you can still take advantage of this benefit even when buying on behalf of your business.

 Will I have to pay the Luxury Car Tax (LCT) on my green car purchase?